-NT-managed commercial fisheries (under the jurisdiction of the NT DITT) that are authorised to fish the waters of the EMBA include the following (noting that not all actively fish in the EMBA):
+NT-managed commercial fisheries that are authorised to fish the waters of the EMBA include the following (noting that not all actively fish in the EMBA):

 - Spanish Mackerel Fishery;

 - Barramundi Fishery;

-- Bait Net Fishery;

-- Coastal Net Fishery;

-- Coastal Line fishery;
+- Coastal line fishery;

-- Trepang Fishery;

-- Aquaculture (pearl oyster and barramundi farming);

-- Aquarium Fishery;

-- Mollusc Fishery;

-- Mud Crab Fishery;

-- Pearl Oyster Fishery;

-- Small Pelagic Developmental Fishery;

-- Fishing Tour Operator Fishery;

 - Timor Reef Fishery;

 - Offshore Net and Line Fishery; and

-- · Demersal Fishery.
+- Demersal Fishery.

 A review of data from the NT DITT website and consultation with DITT identifies the Demersal Fishery, Timor Reef Fishery, Spanish Mackerel Fishery and Offshore Net and Line Fishery as have recently fished in the EMBA.
-Table 5.19 presents the available information for these fisheries.
+Table 5.18 presents the available information for these fisheries.